shorepine/alles/README.md

 ## Reliability

 UDP multicast is naturally 'lossy' -- there is no guarantee that a message will be received by a synth.
 On average, in my testing, the ESP32s booted with no power saving in wifi and no antenna, receive about 70-90% of UDP multicast messages.
 This is quite low, and seems to be a function of the ESP-IDF libraries and hardware.
 I mitigate this by simply sending messages N times (2-4).
-Since messages are stateful and have timestamps, sending multiple duplicate messages do not have any averse effect on the synth's state.
+Since individual messages are stateless and can have target timestamps, sending multiple duplicate messages do not have any averse effect on the synths.

 ## Clients